-Software Development Best Practices for High-Performing Teams
+Software Development Best Practices for High-Performing Teams in 2023

 What comes to your mind first when you hear the word software development?
 Complex commands, coding standards, algorithms, and data structures.
 Right?
 The code written with strange symbols and characters sometimes seems like an alien language.
 But the truth is – leading software engineers recommend writing code that is easy to understand.